Rent A Room Relief - What is the Rent A Room Scheme?

 To calculate the tax payable on rental income exceeding the annual tax-free limit, the homeowner or tenant must deduct any allowable expenses from the rental income and pay tax on the profit at the applicable tax rate.

-It is important to keep excellent records of your deductions and expenses when you rent out a room.
+It is important to keep up-to-date records of your deductions and expenses when you rent out a room.

 If you are unsure about your tax situation, contact an experienced accountant to find out more.